-The Car Hackers Handbook: http://opengarages.org/handbook/ This Car Hackers Handbook will help you create better threat models for vehicles.
-Also your knowledge on how cars work will increase per page.
+The Car Hackers Handbook: http://opengarages.org/handbook/ This Car Hackers Handbook helps you create better threat models for vehicles.
+Also your knowledge on how cars work increases per page.

 Robots are more and more used on various places.
 E.g. robots are used in homes, in assembly lines in industry and are deployed in medical facilities.
 But robot security is still underestimated.

 The Robot Security Framework (RSF)is a standardized methodology to perform security assessments in robotics.
 The model is GPLv3 licensed and can be found here: https://github.com/aliasrobotics/RSF